piegope/doc/docs/en/rdm/mac/commands/administration/security-provider.md

 {% endsnippet %}

 {% snippet icon.badgeInfo %}
-Regardless of the security provider you've selected, the passwords that are stored in the data store are ALWAYS encrypted using AES 256 bit encryption.
+Regardless of the security provider you have selected, the passwords that are stored in the data store are ALWAYS encrypted using AES 256 bit encryption.
 {% endsnippet %}

 {% snippet icon.shieldNotice %}